-Camping crafts are so fun for so many reasons – to break up winter, celebrate with at a
+Camping crafts with kids are so fun for so many reasons – to break up winter, celebrate with at a

 I love them because not only are they fun for imaginary play, but alot of times camping crafts can be used with items found outdoors too!